awsdocs/aws-cloud9-user-guide/doc_source/lambda-functions.md

 ![\[Debugging a Lambda function\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/images/ide-lambda-debug.gif)

-## Change Code in a Lambda Function<a name="lambda-functions-change-code"></a>
+## Change code in a Lambda function<a name="lambda-functions-change-code"></a>

 To use the AWS Cloud9 IDE to change the code in a function, you must first import the related remote version of the function into your AWS Cloud9 development environment, if the function isn't already there\.
-To do this, see [Import a Lambda Function](#lambda-functions-import)\.
+To do this, see [Import a Lambda function](#lambda-functions-import)\.
 Then do the following:

 1. In the **Lambda** section of the **AWS Resources** window, expand the **Local Functions** list, if it isn't already expanded\.